Fall 2024 Talking/Teaching Schedule Updated

 –Do we have a moral duty to demonstrate “delight in discomfort” for our students?

-11/8/24 (3:00 Eastern): Stephen Block-Schulman: [A Student Question Experience]
+11/8/24 (3:00 Eastern): Stephen Block-Schulman: Students Put Questions into Question

 11/15/24 (12:00 Eastern): Alida Liberman: Alternate Standards of Philosophical Excellence